-Without further ado, let’s discuss the reasons you should consider getting a drone.
+So without further ado, let’s discuss the reasons you should consider buying a drone.

 1) Drone Flying is Cool as Hell

 If you buy a drone, you have access to brand new aviation and computer technology.
-You’ve (probably) never flown a helicopter or plane before, but with a drone, you can fly around a small, helicopter-like aircraft that flies like a dream and takes excellent photos and videos.
+You’ve (probably) never flown a helicopter or plane before.
+With a drone, you can fly around a small, helicopter-like aircraft that flies like a dream and takes excellent photos and videos.

 If you’re into shooting Youtube videos or photography, it’s almost a no-brainer that you should own one because they get you incredible shots and angles that you simply cannot get on two feet.
-Watch Youtube for a while, especially on travel and nature channels, and pay attention to the types of shots they get, and you’ll see many that are using drones, especially on travel channels.
+Watch Youtube for a while, especially on travel and nature channels, and pay attention to the types of shots many of the video makers get, and you’ll see many that are using drones to capture a lot of their footage.

 2) They are Cheaper Than You Probably Think

 Before I knew anything about drones, I thought that a drone would be $1000 or more, but you can buy a high-quality drone called the Phantom 3 for typically around $475 — although prices fluctuate slightly.
 It is very highly rated and generally considered the best drone for your money; especially if you’re new (much more on this drone at the end of the article).